PoCInnovation/open-source-project-template/.github/getting-started.md

 #### README.md

 The README.md is the showcase of your project.
 It always must be clean and consistent.
-Otherwise, no one will care your project.
+Otherwise, no one will care of your project.

-Fill every sections of your [README.md](../README.md).
+Fill every sections of the [README.md](../README.md).
 > If you add pictures, put them in the [assets](./assets/) folder.

 #### CONTRIBUTING.md

 The CONTRIBUTING.md is the guide to contribute to your project.
 It always must be clean and consistent.
 Otherwise, no one will contribute to your project.

-Fill every sections of your [CONTRIBUTING.md](../CONTRIBUTING.md).
+Fill every sections of the [CONTRIBUTING.md](../CONTRIBUTING.md).

 #### LICENSE